rohanraaj2/rohanraaj2/README.md

 I'm currently a student of Habib University.

 - 👯 I’m looking to collaborate on projects in Python, C++, C# and Verilog.
-- 🤔 I’m looking forward to learn Java, making web based applications.
+- 🤔 I’m looking forward to learn Java and make web based applications.
 - ⚡ Fun fact: I like working on all sorts of projects, i.e simple game development, projects involving data.

 #### Languages: